miguelusque/react-nanodegree/01_myreads/README.md

 ## Synopsis

-In this project, students will develop a bookshelf application.
+In this project the student will develop a bookshelf application.

 This app will let tracking the books that the user:
 - is currently reading,